 I am talking about poker leak finder video.
 It is when you record your screen while playing and review it afterward.
 You can and should review your game after the session.
 It is extremely likely that you will spot some of the mistakes that you did not even think about while playing because you will see your play from a different angle.

 Even better, give that video for a friend to review, and you will surely get some insights and likely a good poker lesson.
-Obviously, you want someone who is a better player to help you out, not a complete beginner and if you do not have such friend getting a professional leak finder could be eyes opening.
+Obviously, you want someone who is a better player to help you out, not a complete beginner.

 Building a plan on how to fix it